I am doing my PhD Research about Gay Marketing, and would like to share some of my findings with you. But first things first.

 Marketing.
 You have probably at one point, somewhere, maybe heard about it.
 But what is it?
 What does it do?
 Should you avoid it or embrace it?
 Can you do either?

 Marketing is not an action, it is a process.
-There are many definitions of Marketing, which all highlight a different aspect of this process.
+There are many definitions of Marketing, which all highlight a different aspect of this process and you can also Buy UK Leads to accelerate this process.
 In my opinion, the better definitions are focused on the Customer.

 For my research I have chosen following elements of these definitions:

 - Marketing is the process of interesting potential customers and clients in your products or services by

 - creating and delivering value (through identifying customer needs).

 Marketing is used to get a customer in – and to keep him in.
 This mostly takes place via advertising (in many forms) and sponsoring (of events, for instance).

 One of the maxims of marketing is that a profitable sales volume is more desirable than a maximum sales volume.
 So: you can try to sell your product to the whole world and make no profit, or to a small group and make a bundle.